rails/rails/guides/source/testing.md

 ### Screenshot Helper

-The `ScreenshotHelper` is a helper designed to capture screenshots of your test.
+The `ScreenshotHelper` is a helper designed to capture screenshots of your tests.
 This can be helpful for viewing the browser at the point a test failed, or to view screenshots later for debugging.

 Two methods are provided: `take_screenshot` and `take_failed_screenshot`.
-`take_failed_screenshot` is automatically included in the `application_system_test_case.rb` file and will take a screenshot only if the test fails.
+`take_failed_screenshot` is automatically included in  `after_teardown` inside Rails.

 The `take_screenshot` helper method can be included anywhere in your tests to take a screenshot of the browser.